IndigoUnited/node-couchdb-iterator/README.md

 `$ npm test`
 `$ npm test-cov` to get coverage report

-The tests expect a running CouchDB in `http://localhost:5984` but you may specify a different address with `COUCHDB`, e.g.: `$ COUCHDB=http://admin:admin@localhost:5984 npm test`;
+The tests expect a running CouchDB in `http://localhost:5984` but you may specify a different address with `COUCHDB`, e.g.: `$ COUCHDB=http://admin:admin@localhost:5984 npm test`.

 ## License